testdeck/testdeck/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected Behaviour

-Shortly describe what you thing that the expected behaviour should be.
+Shortly describe what you think that the expected behaviour should be.

 ### Additional Information